Contents

 4 How we store and protect your data

-Self-assessment data is stored in a Supabase PostgreSQL database.
+Board audit and School Portal data is stored in a Supabase PostgreSQL database.
 Data in transit is encrypted via TLS.
 Access controls and row-level policies are applied so users can only access data relevant to their own school account.

 Access controls are designed so that: